kikuchiyo/app_development_en/enos_apis/getting_started_enos_apis.md

-# Getting started with EnOS™ APIs
+# Getting Started with EnOS™ APIs

 This topic will quickly get you started with invoking the EnOS™ APIs that are opened by the EnOS™ System.
 The basic flow is as follows: